Using EVA Foam for Cosplay For the First Time

 Part 9: Using primer and paint

-It’s finally time to paint your project!
-But before you get started, you’ll need to use a primer.
-If you sealed your foam, you technically don’t have to use a primer.
-However, without it some of the paint will be absorbed into the foam surface, so you’ll have to use more layers.
-So, I recommend always priming the surface first.
+But before you get started with paint, you’ll need to use one or two layers of primer.
+Without it some of the paint will be absorbed into the foam surface, and you’ll have to use more layers of paint.

 attaching a comb to a headdress